-We apply the second scheme to memory phenomena in physical description, when we think of a physical system as being composed of interacting parts, when we refer to a scheme in which we consider the change in a physical quantity at a certain point of the system as being the cause of the changes of the same or of another physical quantity at a different point in the system, and when we decide that it is significant a delay between the occurrence of the two processes that we consider cause and related effect69.
-If we consider significant this delay, the values of a physical quantity at a certain point and time depend on the values that the same or other physical quantities assume at different points and at past instants of time.
-This scheme, that we will call
+Now, let us think of a physical system as being composed of interacting parts, and let us refer to a scheme in which we consider the change in a physical quantity at a certain point of the system as being the cause of the changes of the same or of another physical quantity at a different point in the system.
+If we decide that it is significant the delay between the occurrences of the two processes that we relate as cause and effect60, then the value of a physical quantity at a certain point and time will depend on the values that the same or other physical quantities assumed at different points and at past instants of time.
+This scheme, that we will call interaction delay, offers a further way of describing memory phenomena in physical systems, and it is noteworthy that, in this conditions, the system shows phenomena of memory without us having to assume changes in the material and the architecture of the system61.